 How much will my project cost?

-Once we have discussed your brief and produced a design that you are happy with, we can help to source quotations from trusted contractors or provide the relevant information for you to obtain your own quotations if you have preferred suppliers.
+Once we have discussed your brief and produced a design that you are happy with, we can help to source quotations or provide the relevant information for you to obtain your own quotations if you have preferred contractors.
+Refer to the Construction Design and Management regulations 2015 and the Building Safety Act 2022 for information and guidance relating to client respponsibilities.

 How do I compare fees?